 - How much Growth?

 - In what market?

 - Is it Top-line or Bottom-line growth, or both?

 - What does the team need to do in order to handle this growth?

 By knowing where you are going, and getting your team on board with your plans, you can set clear goals everyone can follow.

 Written goals are essential for success.
 If you don’t have a plan in writing that everyone can follow, your team can easily lose direction and delay your results.
 Most people have heard about setting SMART goals, so I won’t list them here, but this is a link that will refresh your memory about the definition of SMART goals.
 Once you have these goals laid out, you can create projects and tasks for each team member to follow in order to reach your goals in a timely manner.
 This is what should drive the work of your team, and it needs to be written down and tracked so you can see the progress, offer help where needed, and praise for successes.

 I use a “TOP 5″ sheet that I picked up during my days with US Leadership.
-This is the engine that move my goals into actions.
+This is the engine that moves my goals into actions.
 The real value is not just filling out the sheet, but how it fills out your calendar each week.
 I have tasks and projects that I want to complete for both my personal and business life.
-These are written lout in my weekly TOP 5 so I keep on target with deadlines, and meet my goals.
+These are written out in my weekly TOP 5 so I keep on target with deadlines and meet my goals.

 Let your goals and tasks determine what your calendar looks like, and not the other way around.
 This way you’ll never have to say “I just didn’t have time to get it done this week.”
 I also review them with others so we hold each other accountable.

 As leaders, we tend to give ourselves a break when we don’t do what we’re supposed to.
 We show up late, change our own plans and deadlines, ignore the policies and procedures we insist others follow, and no one can tell us we’re wrong.
 (I know that’s not you.
 I’m talking about other people of course.)